Kheroji Pattikar

-Kherojirao Pattikar was Koli subedar of Maratha Army of Maratha Empire during the reign of Maratha ruler Chhatrapati Shivaji.
+Kherojirao Pattikar was Koli subedar in the Maratha Army of Maratha Empire during the reign of Maratha ruler Chhatrapati Shivaji.

 Early life

-Kheroji Pattikar was born in a Mahadev Koli family of Maval to Sambhajirao Pattikar who was vessel under Peshwa.
+Kheroji Pattikar was born in a Koli family of the Maval region to Sambhajirao Pattikar Koli, who was vassal under the Peshwa.

 Capture of Trimbak fort

-The Kherojirao Pattikar Along with other Koli chief and close aide Gamaji Bhangare collected an army of Kolis of Maval region known as Koli Mavala and attacked at the Trimbak fort of Nizam of Hyderabad state on the behalf of current Peshwa Moropant Trimbak Pingle.
+Kherojirao Pattikar and other Koli chiefs collected an army of Kolis of Maval region known as Koli Mavala and attacked at the Trimbak fort of Nizam of Hyderabad state on the behalf of current Peshwa Moropant Trimbak Pingle.
 Pattikar and Bhangare captured the fort and annexed into Maratha Empire.
 Kherojirao Pattikar and Gamaji Bhangare were received the grant of villages, money and title of Deshmukh for ruling that villages by Peshwa.